iangoodnight/pwc/273/typescript/README.md

 We _could_ iterate over the characters in the string and keep track of the occurrence of `a` and `b`.
 If we find a `b` we set a flag to indicate that we have seen a `b`.
 If we find an `a` after the flag is set, we return `false`.
-It ends up being a little simpler to use a regular expression to match the pattern.
+It ends up being a [little simpler][4] to use a regular expression to match the pattern.

 ```typescript
 function bAfterA(str: string): boolean {